 Billy Cerullo joins PAVE with a passion for and dedication to serving students and families throughout DC.
 Prior to joining PAVE, Billy served as a two-time AmeriCorps member with Reading Partners.
 During his two terms in DC, Billy served in Wards 1 and 7, crafting individualized reading plans for his students.
-His additional responsibilities included fostering and deepening relationships with parents and teachers while managing and coaching a portfolio of community volunteer tutors.
+His additional responsibilities included fostering relationships with parents and teachers while managing a portfolio of community volunteer tutors.

 Billy received a Bachelor of Arts in American Government and Public Policy from Suffolk University.